-STATE UNIVERSITY SYSTEM GOALS EXCELLENCE PRODUCTIVITY STRATEGIC PRIORITIES FOR A KNOWLEDGE ECONOMY TEACHING AND LEARNING DIRECT Strengthen Quality and Reputation of Academic Programs DIRECT Increase Degree Productivity and Program Efficiency DIRECT Increase the Number of Degrees Awarded in STEM and Other Areas SCHOLARSHIP, RESEARCH AND INNOVATION and Universities DIRECT Strengthen Quality & Reputation of Scholarship, Research, and Innovation DIRECT Increase Research and Commercialization Activity of Strategic Emphasis DIRECT Increase Collaboration and External Support for Research Activity COMMUNITY AND BUSINESS ENGAGEMENT DIRECT Strengthen Quality & Recognition of Commitment to Community and Business Engagement DIRECT Increase Levels of Community and Business Engagement DIRECT Increase Community and Business Workforce for inclusion.
+STATE UNIVERSITY SYSTEM GOALS STEM GOALS EXCELLENCE STRATEGIC PRIORITIES FOR A KNOWLEDGE ECONOMY DIRECT DIRECT DIRECT TEACHING AND Strengthen Quality and Increase Degree Increase the Number LEARNING AND Reputation of Productivity and of Degrees Awarded in LEARNING Academic Programs Program Efficiency STEM and Other Areas and Universities of Strategic Emphasis DIRECT DIRECT DIRECT SCHOLARSHIP, Strengthen Quality & Increase Research and Increase Collaboration RESEARCH AND Reputation of Commercialization and External Support INNOVATION Scholarship, Research, Activity for Research Activity and Innovation DIRECT DIRECT DIRECT COMMUNITY AND Strengthen Quality & Increase Levels of Increase Community COMMUNITY AND BUSINESS ENGAGEMENT Recognition of Community and and Business Commitment to Business Engagement Workforce ENGAGEWIENI Community and Business Engagement

-E. If the program is to be included in a category within the Programs of Strategic Emphasis as described in the SUS Strategic Plan, please indicate the category and the justification
+E. If the program is to be included in a category within the Programs of Strategic Emphasis as described in the SUS Strategic Plan, please indicate the category and the justification for inclusion.